koordinator-sh/koordinator/docs/proposals/scheduling/20260626-native-support-for-ai-agent-sandbox-scheduling.md

 ##### NFR1

 High-throughput sandbox scheduling is a primary requirement for production adoption.
 The implementation SHOULD use explicit benchmark profiles and staged performance targets.
-The first concrete optimization target is 5k sandboxes/s bind throughput in a 1000 fake-node homogeneous sandbox burst benchmark.
-Long-term targets such as 10k+ sandboxes/s require separate benchmark evidence and correctness validation.
+The first concrete optimization target is 2k sandboxes/s bind throughput in a 1000 fake-node homogeneous sandbox burst benchmark, so 2k sandboxes/s is the first-stage baseline and 5k sandboxes/s is the long-term target.
+The 5k target requires separate benchmark evidence and correctness validation.

 ##### NFR2